DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Related Work

 \subsection{Vision-Language Models}

 With advancements in pre-training techniques, large-scale foundation models \cite{radford2021learning,li2022blip,kirillov2023segment,openai2023gpt4,alayrac2022flamingo} have significantly impacted the industry.
 For instance, Vision-Language Models such as Contrastive Language-Image Pretraining (CLIP) \cite{radford2021learning} and Adversarially Learned Inference for Image-Text Matching (ALIGN) \cite{jia2021scaling} have demonstrated remarkable zero-shot capabilities for general tasks.
-However, despite being pre-trained on over 400 million image-text pairs, CLIP still face challenges in specific downstream tasks, such as accurately identifying certain types of vehicles and lizards.
+However, despite being pre-trained on over 400 million image-text pairs, CLIP still faces challenges in specific downstream tasks, such as accurately identifying certain types of vehicles and lizards.

-To better adapt VLMs for downstream tasks, various text prompt-based fine-tuning methods \cite{zhou2022learning, zhou2022conditional, 10171397, yao2023visual, 10814093} have been proposed, which can enhance VLM performance on specific tasks.
+To better adapt VLMs for downstream tasks, especially for visual recognition, various text prompt-based fine-tuning methods \cite{zhou2022learning, zhou2022conditional, 10171397, 10814093} have been proposed, which can enhance VLM performance on specific tasks.
 In more complex scenarios, learnable prompts can be inserted into intermediate layers \cite{yao2024tcp} to incorporate more sophisticated general knowledge.
+Moreover, text-semantic-guided learnable prompts \cite{cheng2024disentangled} have also been shown effective in addressing domain generalization problems.
 Additionally, the integration of adapter structures \cite{li2024graphadapter,pantazis2022svl,xin2024vmt} has also been shown to be an effective strategy.
 Other approaches \cite{zhang2024concept, wu2024transferring, luo2024cheap, gao2022pyramidclip} focus on the representation alignment of VLMs and aim to improve the transfer of general knowledge.
-Although these methods demonstrate excellent performance in CLIP transfer tasks, they are inherently unsuitable for incrementally learning, as the additional learnable structures cannot effectively mitigate catastrophic forgetting.
+Although these methods demonstrate excellent performance in CLIP transfer tasks, they are inherently unsuitable for incremental learning, as the additional learnable structures cannot effectively mitigate catastrophic forgetting.